webplatform/docs/guides/lesser-known_semantic_elements/index.md

 == Citations ==

-The <code>&lt;cite&gt;</code> element is used to indicate where the nearby content comes from—when quoting a person, a book or other publication, or generally referring people to another source, that source should be wrapped in a <code>&lt;cite&gt;</code> element.
+The <code>&lt;cite&gt;</code> element is used to indicate where the nearby content comes from.
+When quoting a person, a book or other publication, or generally referring people to another source, that source should be wrapped in a <code>&lt;cite&gt;</code> element.
 For example: